fbcouto/dissipative-gravitation-model/README.md

 pip install astropy astroquery pandas numpy python data_analysis/ivs_vlbi_asymmetry_filter.py
 ```
+---
 ## 7. Proposal for Experimental Verification

 The Dissipative Gravitation Model (DGM) posits that spacetime functions as a dynamic, viscoelastic medium rather than empty geometry.
 Theoretical calculations derived from this model predict that the Sun’s rotational space-drag (the spatial vortex) induces a hydrodynamic asymmetry in the deflection of light.

-Assuming a baseline vacuum tension ($\gamma_0$) of $2.5$, the DGM predicts a differential deflection ($\Delta$) of approximately **29.14 $\mu$as** (micro-arcseconds) between photons passing pro-rotation (East hemisphere) versus anti-rotation (West hemisphere) of the Sun.
-This value significantly exceeds the theoretical limit predicted by pure geometric frame-dragging in General Relativity (the Kerr metric), which caps the asymmetry around $\sim 11.66 \mu as$.
+Assuming a baseline vacuum tension (gamma) of 2.5, the DGM predicts a differential deflection (Delta) of approximately **29.14 µas** (micro-arcseconds) between photons passing pro-rotation (East hemisphere) versus anti-rotation (West hemisphere) of the Sun.
+This value significantly exceeds the theoretical limit predicted by pure geometric frame-dragging in General Relativity (the Kerr metric), which caps the asymmetry around **~11.66 µas**.

 ### The Calibration Bias Challenge
-Currently, this $\sim 29 \mu$as anomaly cannot be extracted via simple database queries because modern astrometric pipelines (used by IVS/VLBI and ESA's Gaia mission) suffer from a fundamental theoretical bias.
+Currently, this **~29 µas** anomaly cannot be extracted via simple database queries because modern astrometric pipelines (used by IVS/VLBI and ESA's Gaia mission) suffer from a fundamental theoretical bias.
 These systems calibrate their equipment and filter their data assuming the strict and absolute validity of General Relativity.

 When discrepancies exceeding Kerr geometry appear in the raw data, they are routinely classified as:
 1. **Coronal Plasma Interference:** Assumed to be random refraction caused by the solar atmosphere.